NeuronQ/udacity-capstone/report/report.md

 (Also practically identical to those above for the experiment with added news sentiment - mainly because the data was too sparse and most samples had no data for the sentiment feature so the network may have learned to ignore it.)

+The **ARIMA benchmark model** showed an directional accuracy of 53.38%, better than random guessing, but significantly lower than the LSTMS model.
+Interesting to note is the fact that the best performing of these benchmark models was an ARIMA(2,1,1).
+More complex models like ARIMA(7,1,1) and ARIMA(7,1,7), that were also supported by the intuition that they try to fit the ARIMA auto-regression params on the same number of times steps we are actually looking behind, produced more *intersting looking results* (eg. ARIMA graph in Fig. ?), but *performed worse.*

 For the stocks considered to be possibly BTC related, results were:

 | Stock | just OHLCV & weekday | + SP500 features |